How To Create Personalized Content

 It’s confusing and contradictory — but also not surprising if you consider our history.

 Cinema offers a great metaphor for this.
 Alfred Hitchcock’s “Rear Window” opens with the raising of a curtain.
-This is a tribute to classic theatre — a raising curtain has been shorthand for “the show is about to begin” for centuries.
+This is a tribute to classic theater — a raising curtain has been shorthand for “the show is about to begin” for centuries.

 However, something is a little different here.
-These are not traditional theatre curtains, but rather a window curtain.
+These are not traditional theater curtains, but rather a window curtain.
 This, of course, raises the question: What kind of show would be watched through a window?
 A voyeuristic one.

 The Dual Nature of Voyeurism